amanGithubProjects/train-ticket/README.md

 Run `npm start` or `ng serve --port 4209` for a dev server.
 Navigate to `http://localhost:4206/`.
 The application will automatically reload if you change any of the source files.

+## Try to test application
+1)select source as "Pune" and destination as "solapur".
+2) select current date.
+You will get all trains availabe at that date.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.